 Rule out dog dementia

-Dog dementia is also another possible reason why your dog is barking when left alone.
-This is a common problem in older dogs that leads to confusion and loss of some abilities.
+Dog dementia is another possible reason your dog is barking when left alone.
+This common problem in older dogs leads to confusion and loss of some abilities.
 For instance, a dog with dementia may experience dysthymia which is the loss of awareness of his body length.
-If your dog is getting stuck in places in the house, soiling the house or even experiencing sleep disorders, consider checking for dementia.
+If your dog is getting stuck in places in the house, soiling the house, or even experiencing sleep disorders, consider checking for dementia.

-Dementia will also come with increased aggression and he might even bite.
-Therefore, do not ignore any other above discussed symptoms of this condition.
-Your vet should be able to give a full diagnosis based on whether your dog had dementia or not.
+Dementia will also come with increased aggression, and he might even bite.
+Therefore, do not ignore any other above-discussed symptoms of this condition.
+Your vet should be able to give a complete diagnosis based on whether your dog has dementia or not.
 Since there is no treatment for the vice, managing the environment will help your dog.
 Your vet may also prescribe medicine to correct the sleep disorder.

-If your dog has dementia, part of taking care of him is making sure that you do not remodel your house.
-You might end up confusing him and thus lose his way around the house.
-This will only promote more barking and house-soiling.
+If your dog has dementia, part of taking care of him is ensuring that you do not remodel your house.
+You might confuse him and thus lose his way around the house.
+This will only promote more barking and house soiling.
 You should also check with your vet on matters of his nutrition as well as try to retrain him.

 Limit access to windows and doors

-When you want to stop a dog from barking when left alone, it is important to make sure that he does not have access to the door or windows.
-This is because, as we had identified earlier in this article, excessive barking can be as a result of the sight or scent of strangers on the outside.
+When you want to stop a dog from barking when left alone, it is essential to ensure that he does not have access to the door or windows.
+This is because, as we had identified earlier in this article, excessive barking can result from the sight or scent of strangers on the outside.
 This is especially important if you keep a protective dog.

 It is essential to understand that your dog is genetically accustomed to living with his pack.
-Because of domestication, instead of other dogs, you become his pack when you adopt him.
-Dogs will naturally have the need to protect their packs, which in this case you are his pack.
-Therefore, anyone approaching your house is a potential threat and in order to eliminate it, your dog is going to bark.
-This becomes very problematic when you live in an apartment building or a busy street.
+Because of domestication, you become his pack instead of other dogs when you adopt him.
+Dogs naturally need to protect their packs; in this case, you are his pack.
+Therefore, anyone approaching your house is a potential threat, and your dog will bark to eliminate it.
+This becomes problematic when you live in an apartment building or on a busy street.

 You should limit access to the windows and even doors.
-Alternatively, you can always leave the curtains down to ensure that he does not have the view of the outside.
+Alternatively, you can always leave the curtains down to ensure that he does not have an outside view.

-If you have an outdoor dog, then you may consider fencing your backyard with solid wood.
+You may consider fencing your backyard with solid wood if you have an outdoor dog.
 This will keep him from seeing anything out of your homestead.

 Whenever you leave your dog at home, he is prone to boredom.
 This is because he has nothing else to do when you are away but wait for you.
-Waiting on you the entire day is definitely going to cause your dog a lot of anxiety leading to barking excessively.
+Waiting on you the entire day will cause your dog much anxiety, leading to barking excessively.

 Toys are an excellent way to keep your dog occupied for the entire day.
 You can get sophisticated toys that will take a lot of your dog’s attention.
-Leave toys in different places in the house, and also a few treats.
-This way, your dog is going to be excited every time he finds a treat.
+Leave toys in different places in the house and a few treats—this way.

 Not only will the toys keep your dog busy but also excited throughout the day.
 This way, he will not be upset or frustrated that you are not around.

-In order to stop your dog from barking when left alone, you will have to understand the source of the behavior.
-This way, you can be able to address any underlying behavioral or health issues.
-Make sure that you are taking good care of your dog both physically and mentally.
+To stop your dog from barking when left alone, you must understand the behavior’s source.
+This way, you can address any underlying behavioral or health issues.
+Make sure you are taking good care of your dog physically and mentally.

 As exercise is important, so is mental stimulation for your dog.
 You should always make sure that he is tired before you leave home.
-This way, all he can think about is how exciting the walk or play was as well as rest.
-In addition to this, if your dog is suffering from separation anxiety, it is important to have it treated as soon as possible.
+This way, all he can think about is how exciting the walk or play was and rest.
+In addition, if your dog is suffering from separation anxiety, it is essential to have it treated as soon as possible.

-The goal is to keep your dog happy and healthy at all times as well as prevent your dog from unacceptable behavior like excessive barking.
+The goal is to keep your dog happy and healthy and prevent unacceptable behavior like excessive barking.
 Good luck!